McLaren MCL39: Closing rounds

-Norris took back-to-back pole positions for the São Paulo Grand Prix, which he converted both times to wins in the sprint and the main race.
-In the sprint, Piastri, who qualified, and was running, in third, crashed out on lap 6 at turn 3 after he spun on a wet kerb.
+Norris took pole position at the São Paulo Grand Prix for both the sprint and the Grand Prix, which he converted to a win both times.
+In the sprint, Piastri crashed out from third place after he spun on a wet kerb.
 Piastri qualified fourth in the main race, but received a penalty after locking up into a Mercedes car, causing it to hit a Ferrari, taking the latter out of the race.
 Piastri was penalised for the move, dropping him down to seventh, but he recovered to fifth.
 By dominating both races throughout the weekend, Norris effectively increased his championship lead over Piastri to 24 points; the latter's gap to closest rival Verstappen was lowered to 25 points.